 Every year on the first Thursday after April 18th, Iceland officially celebrates the First Day of Summer.
+And you know what, summer is here!

 For anyone that’s been in Iceland in late April this might seem like a fundamental misunderstanding of the concept of summer.
 However, there is method to the madness.
 The date corresponds to the Old Norse calendar used by Iceland’s settlers.
 That calendar only had two seasons: summer and winter.
 The long, dark winters could be rough on the new population of this strange island, and the brighter days of summer were eagerly anticipated (it’s no coincidence that your age was measured by how many winters you’d survived).